mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 In this section, we explored the dataset to gain insights into the characteristics of the cell images used for malaria detection.

-### Class Distribution

-We examined the distribution of classes in the dataset to understand the balance between infected and uninfected cells.
-This analysis revealed that the dataset contains a relatively balanced distribution of both classes, which is essential for model training and evaluation.

 ### Sample Images

 To visualize the dataset, we displayed a sample of images from both classes: parasitized and uninfected cells.
 These sample images provide a visual representation of the cells and their differences.